Luann de Lesseps: Personal life

-In 1993, she married Count Alexandre de Lesseps, and together they have two children, Noel and Victoria.
+In 1993, she married French count Alexandre de Lesseps, an entrepreneur and pioneer of microfinancing in developing countries.
+He is a descendant of Ferdinand de Lesseps, the French diplomat and entrepreneur who built the Suez Canal and started the Panama Canal.
+Together they have two children, Noel and Victoria.
 They divorced in 2009.
-On December 31, 2016, de Lesseps married Tom D’Agostino Jr., losing her “countess” courtesy title in the process.
+On December 31, 2016, de Lesseps married Tom D’Agostino Jr., losing her “countess” courtesy title in the process (although such title has no current legal recognition by any nation).
 In August 2017, de Lesseps announced that she and D'Agostino were getting divorced.
 In October 2017, it was reported that the divorce had been settled out of court and would be finalized "imminently".

+Her niece is artist Nicole Nadeau, who was on Bravo's Work of Art television series.

 On July 16, 2018, de Lesseps' RHONY co-star Bethenny Frankel announced that de Lesseps had chosen to skip the filming of the show's reunion to re-enter an alcohol treatment program.
 De Lesseps left the facility after just under three weeks.

 On March 16, 2022, de Lesseps was filmed taking over the microphone and saying obscenities to the crowd at a piano bar in New York City.
 On March 18, 2022 de Lesseps released a statement apologizing for her actions and admitting her struggle with alcohol is still real.